Bright from the Start

 A household is all persons considered one economic unit.
 An economic unit is defined as a group of related or unrelated people who share housing and/or all significant income and expenses of its members.
 Generally, individuals residing in the same house are an economic unit.
 However, more than one economic unit may reside together in the same house.
 Separate economic units in the same house are characterized by prorating expenses and income not being shared between the economic units.

-No, if you received approval from Bright from the Start to use one of your own forms in place of a Bright from the Start form, you do not have to get approval every year to continue using the form.
-However, if you change the approved form, then you must resubmit the new form to Bright from the Start for approval.
-Also, if Bright from the Start form changes the original form, you may need to change your form accordingly and resubmit for approval.
-You should always keep your written documentation from Bright from the Start stating that you have been approved to use alternate forms.
+No, if you received approval from DECAL Training and Technical Assistance (TTA) Team to use one of your own forms in place of a DECAL form, you do not have to get approval every year to continue using the same approved form.
+However, if you change the approved form, you must resubmit the new form to your Nutrition Technical Assistance (TA) Coordinator for approval.
+Also, if DECAL changes or updates the original form, organizations must ensure that the approved alternate form is revised to include in all DECAL changes/updates.
+You should always keep your written approval letter (documentation) from DECAL stating that you have been approved to use alternate forms.

 If you voluntarily “terminate,” can you still be reviewed for the past 3 years paperwork?